basthofer/Smsguard/README.md

 ## Running the Application

-You need to run three separate components:
+You need to run four separate components:

 1. Node.js Browser API:
    ```